divio/aldryn-newsblog/docs/development.rst

 Development & community
 #######################

-Aldryn NewsBlog is an open-source project.
+Aldryn News & Blog is an open-source project.

 You don't need to be an expert developer to make a valuable contribution - all you need is a little knowledge, and a willingness to follow the contribution guidelines.